Josh-XT/babyagi/README.md

 For more advanced configuration, you can enable command line arguments or dotenv extensions, which can override any environment variables.
 ### Adding Custom Plugins

-Follow the instructions in the [Adding Custom Plugins](PLUGINS.md)  section to add custom AI modules, VectorDB modules, and embedding modules to Agent-LLM.
+Follow the instructions in the [Adding Custom Plugins](https://chat.openai.com/c/PLUGINS.md)  section to add custom AI modules, VectorDB modules, and embedding modules to Agent-LLM.
+### Custom Prompts

+[Adding Per Model Prompts](PROMPTS.md) file for the format of custom prompts per model.
+- For custom prompts per model, refer to the [PROMPTS.md](PROMPTS.md) file for the format.
+You can add your prompts to `provider/YOUR-AI-PROVIDER/YOUR-AI-MODEL/` folder.
 ### Provider-specific Instructions

 Instructions for setting up and configuring each AI provider and VectorDB provider can be found in their respective folders within the "provider" and "vectordb" directories.
 For example, to set up the "openai" AI provider, refer to the README file within the "provider/openai" folder.
 Similarly, for setting up the "Pinecone" VectorDB provider, consult the README file within the "vectordb/Pinecone" folder.